Announcements

 Science is a collaborative enterprise and you are encouraged to discuss the homework problems.
 Brainstorming is fun!
 (Even Einstein received help.)
 But you and you alone are responsible for the work that you turn in.
 In other words, you may talk about the problems with your classmates, but you must write out your own solutions.
 Serious breaches of this policy will result in homework scores being dividing by the number of ``participants.''
 Show your work.
 Answers without justification will receive no credit.

-The Final will be 2 hours long, on Monday, March 19, 10:30-12:30 (location TBA).
+The Final will be 2 hours long, 10:00am-12:00pm on Thursday, March 19 in Disque 919.
 The Final will include material from the entire course, but with emphasis on the second half of the course.
 Please note that material from Week 10 is not covered in any homework, but will be covered in the final.

 The exams will be open book and open note.
 But you'll find that an open mind will be most helpful.
 Calculators may be used for simple arithmetic operations.
 The use of calculators for execution of ``memorized'' formulae is specifically not allowed.
 Ask me if you are uncertain about this policy.